dimitri-nicolo/calico/v2.0/getting-started/kubernetes/installation/integration.md

 ## Role-based access control (RBAC)

-When installing {{site.prodname}} on Kubernetes clusters with RBAC enabled, it is necessary to provide {{site.prodname}} access to some Kubernetes
+When installing {{site.tseeprodname}} on Kubernetes clusters with RBAC enabled, it is necessary to provide {{site.tseeprodname}} access to some Kubernetes
 APIs.
-To do this, subjects and roles must be configured in the Kubernetes API and {{site.prodname}} components must be provided with the appropriate tokens or certificates to present which identify it as the configured API user.
+To do this, subjects and roles must be configured in the Kubernetes API and {{site.tseeprodname}} components must be provided with the appropriate tokens or certificates to present which identify it as the configured API user.

 Detailed instructions for configuring Kubernetes RBAC are outside the scope of this document.
 For more information, please see the [upstream Kubernetes documentation](https://kubernetes.io/docs/admin/authorization/rbac/) on the topic.

-The following YAML file defines the necessary API permissions required by {{site.prodname}}
+The following YAML file defines the necessary API permissions required by {{site.tseeprodname}}
 when using the etcd datastore.

 ```